Theawmaster/SG-CarPark-Eh/README.md

 # SG CarPark Eh

 SG CarPark Eh is a web application that helps users locate carparks in Singapore.
-The app allows users to search by carpark name, view all listed carparks, and find carparks near their location.
+The website allows users to search by carpark name, view all listed carparks, and find carparks near their location.

 ---